-A Beginner’s Guide to Kanban Board Software
+Go Beyond Trello – A Guide to Choosing the Kanban Board Software

 The Kanban method is a visual system for organizing workflows.
 It helps prevent bottlenecks, encourages incremental improvements, and balances demands against available capacity.
 Originally created in a Toyota Motors manufacturing plant, the kanban methodology takes its name from a Japanese word meaning ‘sign’ or ‘billboard’.

-Kanban method based on agile project management utilizes a simple board and card system, allowing everyone on a team to have visibility, not just on individual tasks, but on the larger picture of team activity.
+The Kanban method based on agile project management utilizes a simple board and card system, allowing everyone on a team to have visibility, not just on individual tasks, but on the larger picture of team activity.

 WIP limits are “work in progress” limits and are an important feature of the Kanban method.
 The WIP limit is determined by assessing the capacity of your team.
 In the Kanban Method, it’s enforced by limiting the number of cards that are allowed in particular columns.

 If your team can feasibly work well on five tasks at a time, the WIP limit will only allow five cards in the “Doing” column of your Kanban board which helps to manage tasks.

 Now you know what features to look for, you need to consider the following factors: